Race Deployment Real Hardware 2025

 Dynamic Rollout Planner

-I sample a range of steering commands and forward-simulate each one using RK4 integration over a fixed horizon.
-Any candidate that gets too close to an obstacle gets thrown out immediately.
-The survivors are scored on clearance, smoothness, and how close they get to the goal.
-The winner becomes the reference trajectory.
+I sample a range of steering commands and forward simulate each one with RK4 integration over a fixed horizon.
+If a candidate gets too close to an obstacle, I drop it.
+I score the rest on clearance, smoothness, and how close they get to the goal.
+The best one becomes the reference trajectory.

 RK4 Distance Transform Online Scoring